Model-oriented Graph Distances via Partially Ordered Sets: Background

-An undirected graph is a graph consisting of undirected edges.
-Suppose a random vector $X = (X_v: v \in \sV)$ is indexed by vertices of the undirected graph $\mathcal{G} = (\sV,\sE)$.
-An undirected graph $\G$ defines a probabilistic model for the distribution of $X$ through a set of semantics known as the Markov properties of UGs.
-In the literature, there are four notions of such semantics: factorization, as well as, global, local and pairwise Markov properties, which are not equivalent in general; see \citet[\S3.2.1]{lauritzen1996graphical}.
-The exact choice is not essential for our approach.
-Yet, for simplicity, in \cref{sec:models} we will assume regularity conditions so that these four notions are equivalent.
+\begin{description} \item[Undirected graph (UG)] A simple graph consisting of undirected edges.
+An undirected graph $\G$ over $\sV$ defines a probabilistic model for the random vector $(X_v: v \in \sV)$ through the semantics known as the \emph{Markov properties} of UGs.
+In the literature, there are four such semantics: factorization, as well as the global, local and pairwise Markov properties, which are not equivalent in general; see \citet[\S3.2.1]{lauritzen1996graphical}.
+The choice is not essential for our approach.
+For simplicity, in \cref{sec:models} we will pose a positivity condition so that these four semantics are equivalent.
+For disjoint sets $\sA,\sB,\sC \subset \sV$, we use $\sA \indep \sB \mid \sC$ in $\G$ to denote that $\sA$ and $\sB$ are separated by $\sC$ in the graph.